MichaelFarquhar/repoclone/README.md

 ## Overview

-Repoclone is a barebores command-line interface (CLI) tool that clones multiple GitHub repositories for a specified username or organization into the current working directory.
+Repoclone is a barebones CLI tool that clones multiple GitHub repositories into the current working directory.
 With a simple command, you need only enter a github username or organization and then select the repositories you want to clone.

 ## How To Use

-The best option is to use `npx` to run this tool.
+The best way to run this tool is to use `npx`.
 No options are required as the tool is fully interactable through prompts.

 ```bash
 npx repoclone